 - Learn about hot issues that have triggered recent FDA warning letters.

 - Have your specific issues addressed and discussed in a casual, interactive learning environment.

 - Participant’s Manual

 - Food Label Handbook – Developed by EAS Independent Consultant, Gisela Leon, the 115-page guide discusses how changes to nutrient values are listed and how those changes impact claims, assisting companies in developing compliant food labels based on FDA’s final rule.
 (A $99 value.)

 Minimum Registration Policy

-- Should the minimum enrollment number for the seminar not be met, EAS has the right to cancel within 45 days of the training and refund the registration fee in full.
+Should the minimum enrollment number for the seminar not be met, EAS has the right to cancel by May 20, 2020, and refund the registration fee in full.

-- Cancellations received before 46 days prior to the training event will result in a $95 processing fee.
+Cancellations received before May 20, 2020 will result in a $95 processing fee.
 No refunds will be given for cancellations received after that date.
 Substitutions will be allowed as long as notice is given to EAS in advance.

 For More Information

 Contact Amy Scanlin at (571) 447-5508 or firstname.lastname@example.org